 Another legend goes that while the king was surveying the scene he met a local witch.
 The witch made a bargain with him, saying,

-"Seven long strides shalt thou take, If Long Compton thou canst see, King of England thou shalt be."
-The king, thinking this an easy bargain, replied, "Stick, stock, stone, as King of England I shall be known."
+The king, thinking this an easy bargain, replied, 'Stick, stock, stone, as King of England I shall be known.

 Whereupon the king and his men became stones, and the witch turned into an elder tree.
 Moral: don't bargain with witches.

 The Rollright Stones are not spectacular, in the manner of Stonehenge, or Avebury, but that also means they are not thronged with tourists, as those better-known circles can be.

 Though it is nominally an English Heritage site, the Rollright Stones is preserved by the Rollright Trust, a local charity.